lagoproject/DMP/DMP.md

 #### **Where the data and associated metadata, documentation and code are deposited**.

-As commented above, data and metadata will be stored in providers associated to [EGI DataHub, https://datahub.egi.eu](https://datahub.egi.eu) service (reliying in [OneData](https://onedata.org/) technology), while the documentation and codes:
+As commented above, data and metadata will be stored in providers associated to [EGI DataHub, https://datahub.egi.eu](https://datahub.egi.eu) service (relying in [OneData](https://onedata.org/) technology), while the documentation and codes:

 | Data Type | Docs and code URLs |
 |-----------|--------|